- Home

 Gradual wear and tear

-Most insurance policies don't cover gradual damage from a slow leak due to wear and tear.
-Regularly inspecting your plumbing and prompt repairs can help you prevent slow damage that insurance might not cover.
+Most insurance policies don't cover gradual damage from a slow leak due to wear and tear, such as leaky showers or taps.
+Regularly inspecting your plumbing and making prompt repairs can help you prevent the kind of slow damage that insurance might not cover.

 Maintenance issues

-If the plumbing issues were a result of poor maintenance, neglect, or failure to address a problem that was known to you, your insurance may not provide coverage.
+If your plumbing issues are a result of poor maintenance, neglect, or failure to address a problem that was known to you, your insurance may not provide coverage.

 Flood damage

-Some home insurance policies may not cover damage caused by flooding.
-If you live in a flood-prone area, it's worth checking the coverage offered by your insurer, and opting for a flood cover if you're worried about flood damage to your property.
+Some home insurance policies may not cover damage caused by flooding as standard, though it may be available as an optional extra.
+If you live in a flood-prone area, it's worth checking your insurer’s coverage, and opting to add flood cover if you're worried about flood damage to your property.

-If you want to attempt DIY plumbing at home, make sure you read the laws surrounding this.
+If you want to attempt Do It Yourself (DIY) plumbing at home, make sure you read the relevant laws in your state or territory.
 You typically need to be a licensed plumber to complete any work involving plumbing or drainage.
-But you may be allowed to do minor plumbing tasks independently, such as changing a tap washer or replacing a showerhead.
+But you may be able to do minor plumbing tasks independently, such as changing a tap washer or replacing a showerhead.
 Still, unless you have the necessary experience, it might be better to leave any plumbing work to the experts.

 When you file a claim for compensation, an assessor appointed by your insurance provider will visit your home for an inspection.
 If the assessor finds that the damage is caused by negligence or wear and tear, your claim will likely be denied.
 If you disagree with the assessor, you can request an assessment from another professional not affiliated with your insurer.

-If the cause of the damage is confirmed as an accident, your homeowner's insurance provider may reimburse you for the necessary plumbing repairs or request a preferred builder to make the fixes.
+If the cause of the damage is confirmed to be accidental, your homeowner's insurance provider may reimburse you for the necessary plumbing repairs or request a preferred builder to make the fixes.
 Your insurer may let you hire a builder of your choice if your policy allows it.
 However, you may need to wait to get the repairs made until the insurer has completed the assessment.

 Subscribe to our newsletter